Murray Baker

-Murray Baker (born 21 April 1946) is a New Zealand thoroughbred racehorse trainer and former New Zealand cricketer.
+Murray Baker (born 21 April 1946) is a New Zealand thoroughbred racehorse trainer and former representative cricketer.

 Cricket

 Baker played in one List A and seventeen first-class matches for Central Districts and Northern Districts from 1966 to 1975.
 Baker was part of the team who won the Plunket Shield and played for Huddersfield in England.

 Horse training

 Baker started training at Woodville in the 1970s.
 His first raceday winner was Vizier on October 4 1978, at Otaki.
 Another early winner was Sir Vigilant in the 1985 New Zealand St. Leger.
 In 2000 Murray moved his training operation to Cambridge.

 He has trained in partnership with: